nobiot/org-transclusion/README.md

 # Intended use

-I am no developer, or programmer.
 I am dabbling in the Zettelkasten method, with using [Org-roam](https://www.orgroam.com/).
-I keep my notes in a repository where I keep the network notes (I guess people call them evergreen, concept, or permanent notes).
+I keep my notes in a repository where my network of notes reside (I guess people call them evergreen, concept, or permanent notes).

-When I start writing something long-form, I want to have a writing project separately from the notes repository, assemble relevant notes to form a basis of the long-form, and avoid having multiple copies of notes flying around.
+When I start writing something long-form, I want to have a writing project separately from my notes repository, assemble relevant notes to form a basis of the long-form material, and avoid having multiple copies of notes flying around.

 Transclusion should let me do this.

 This 10-minute show & tell on YouTube I did shows you how this library works.
 [![10-minute Show & Tell on YouTube](./resources/title.png)](https://youtu.be/Wjk-otO2xrI)

-One change from the video is that now you click on the link and transclude the content, the link will disappear; when you deactivate transclusion, the link will be back.
+One change from the video is that now you click on a tranclusion link and transclude the content, the link will disappear; when you deactivate transclusion, the link will be back.

 # How to use the library